 Gold Label Reserve launched in 1997 as The Centenary Blend before settling on its new name in 2013.
 Featuring a blend of over 15 single malts, it commemorates Johnnie Walker’s centenary.
 Much like Green Label, it has a heavier bottle base than earlier blends while opting for sharper lines.

 Platinum Label arrived in 2011, introduced to sell alongside Gold Label Reserve.
-In mid-2017, the color-based name was retired and changed to Aged 18 Years.
+In mid-2017, the colour-based name was retired and changed to Aged 18 Years.
 Its bottle features an increased height and much more dramatic lines, especially near its base.

 Blue Label is Johnnie Walker’s premium blend.
 Introduced in 1992, it recreates the character and taste of the earliest blends created in the late 1800s.
 Part of Blue Label’s appeal is its exclusivity, as bottles are numbered serially, packed in a silk-lined box along with a certificate of authenticity.
 It’s among the most expensive blended Scotch whiskies on the market, with prices reaching nearly $500 USD for some bottles.
 In the picture above, you can see how its glass possesses a blue hue, and its label design feels very much like the original Johnnie Walker Bottle.